Click on a coloured section of the map to see the features of that area.

 The low tower contains a peal of bells that are rung regularly.

 There are also outdoor war memorials in the vicinity of the church, which are shown on a dedicated web site.

-The church yard attracts much wildlife including red foxes, grey squirrels, common lizards, blue tits, great tits, long-tailed tits, wrens, robins, blackbirds, song thrushes, starlings, carrion crows, jackdaws, wood pigeons, feral pigeons, magpies, jays, green woodpeckers, greater spotted woodpeckers, nuthatches, goldcrests, chiffchaffs, grey wagtails, and ring-necked parakeets, redwings, and (once) a hobby.
-On the ponds over the road there are mallard and tufted ducks, canada geese, mute swans, coots, moorhens, black-headed gulls and sometimes grey herons, cormorants, egyptian geese and little grebes.
+The church yard attracts much wildlife including red foxes, grey squirrels, common lizards, blue tits, great tits, long-tailed tits, wrens, robins, chaffinches, blackbirds, song thrushes, starlings, carrion crows, jackdaws, wood pigeons, feral pigeons, magpies, jays, green woodpeckers, greater spotted woodpeckers, nuthatches, goldcrests, chiffchaffs, grey wagtails, ring-necked parakeets, redwings, and (once) a hobby.
+On the ponds over the road there are mallard and tufted ducks, canada geese, mute swans, coots, moorhens, black-headed gulls, grey herons and sometimes cormorants, egyptian geese and little grebes.

 Click on a picture thumbnail below to open a larger version in a new browser tab.

 A stone in the east wall commemorating the beginning of the reconstruction in 1891.
 It was laid by Princess Helena, widow of Queen Victoria's haemophiliac son Prince Leopold.

 The middle of the south side showing a blocked window (left) and two blocked doorways; the lower one is probably oldest, and was replaced by the upper one giving access to a gallery since removed.
 The line of slates at ground level conceals under-pinning undertaken in the mid 20th century.